debrouwere/yaml2json/README.md

 * `html`
 * `markdown`, `asciidoc` or `textile` keys depending on your markup language

+Please note that Asciidoc conversion can be a bit flaky.
+The [Asciidoctor.js](http://asciidoctor.org/docs/install-and-use-asciidoctorjs/) module for converting Asciidoc in JavaScript applications is still rather immature.

 ### Pretty output

 A multidoc is an array of documents, and that's what `yaml2json` will print out: